Direct observations of the atomic-molecular phase transition in the Milky Way's nuclear wind: Analysis

 Similarly, in \autoref{fig:surfdens} the purple triangles show only pixels when there is a detection in both CO and \hi{}, while horizontal grey lines show pixels where we have an \hi~detection but only an upper limit for CO, with the limits for H$_2$ derived from the CO noise maps; the grey lines show a range from an H$_2$ column of 0 (i.e., $\shi{} + \shii{} = \shi{}$) to a total column density derived by adding $\shi{}$ the H$_2$ column corresponding to the level below which CO is masked; this is 5$\sigma_{\mathrm{rms,CO}}$.
 For C3, since there is no observed CO emission, we only show upper limits in the bottom panel of \autoref{fig:surfdens}.

-For comparison, we also show \shi{} vs. \shi{} + \shii{} for five dark and star-forming regions in the Perseus molecular cloud in the Solar neighbourhood observed by \citet{Lee2015} (light blue squares), results from the Far Ultraviolet Spectroscopic Explorer (FUSE) survey of high-latitude, interstellar \htwo{} as presented in \cite{Gillmon2006} (pink circles), results from the Copernicus satellite interstellar Lyman $\alpha$ lines as presented in \cite{Bohlin1978} (dark blue crosses), along with the theoretical KMT model relation describing the equilibrium \hi-H$_2$ phase balance \citep{Krumholz2008, Krumholz2009, McKee2010} (black line) for varying metallicities (Z=0.5Z$_\odot$, Z$_\odot$ and 2Z$_\odot$).
+For comparison, we also show \shi{} vs. \shi{} + \shii{} for five dark and star-forming regions in the Perseus molecular cloud in the Solar neighbourhood observed by \citet{Lee2015} (light blue squares), results from the Far Ultraviolet Spectroscopic Explorer (FUSE) survey of high-latitude, interstellar \htwo{} as presented in \cite{Gillmon2006} (pink circles), results from the Copernicus satellite interstellar Lyman $\alpha$ lines as presented in \cite{Bohlin1978} (dark blue crosses), along with the theoretical relation describing the equilibrium \hi-H$_2$ phase balance \citep{Krumholz2008, Krumholz2009, McKee2010} (black line) for varying metallicities (Z=0.5Z$_\odot$, Z$_\odot$ and 2Z$_\odot$).
+We refer to this equilibrium line as the KMT (Krumholz-McKee-Tumlinson) model.
 We also show orange lines indicating where the sight lines have molecular fractions (f$_\mathrm{H_2}$) of $70\%$, $90\%$ and $97\%$.

 For Solar metallicity (Z=Z$_\odot$), the KMT model predicts that \hi~converts to H$_2$, thereby setting a maximum \hi~column, at $\Sigma_\mathrm{at} = 8.8$ M$_\odot$ pc$^{-2}$.
-The most important thing to note from this figure is that, for C1 and C2, \shi{} saturates at $\sim$ 0.3-3 \mpc{}, well below the $\sim$ 10 \mpc{} level that the KMT model predicts is required to shield molecular gas against photodissociation for Solar metallicity, and which is observed in the Perseus cloud, the high-latitude sight lines, and the interstellar Lyman $\alpha$ lines.
+The most important thing to note from this figure is that, for C1 and C2, all \shi{} values are in the range $\sim$ 0.3-3 \mpc{}, well below the $\sim$ 10 \mpc{} level that the KMT model predicts is required to shield molecular gas against photodissociation for Solar metallicity, and which is observed in the Perseus cloud, the high-latitude sight lines, and the interstellar Lyman $\alpha$ lines.
 Despite this, we detect appreciable columns of H$_2$, with H$_2$ dominating the total column on at least some lines of sight.

 Thus the fraction of \htwo~relative to \hi~in these clouds is very different from the atomic to molecular fraction observed in the Galactic plane, where $\sim 1$ \mpc{} columns of \hi~are essentially never observed to host significant quantities of H$_2$, as shown in \autoref{fig:surfdens}.
 The presence of molecular material with low columns of \hi{} implies that $N_\mathrm{HI} \approx 20^{21}$ cm$^{-2}$ is not the sole determinant of the presence of \htwo{} as expected for gas in chemical equilibrium \citep{Krumholz2009} and as observed \citep{Liszt2023} in the Galaxy.